adilsaid64/reddit-project/README.md

 # Project Summary

-This Reddit Sentiment Analysis Project introduces a powerful tool for real-time sentiment tracking on Reddit.
+This Reddit Sentiment Analysis Project is a tool for real-time sentiment tracking on Reddit.
 Leveraging Streamlit for a seamless user interface, this project offers an intuitive platform for users to select any subreddit and generate a comprehensive sentiment dashboard.
 This dashboard not only captures the overall mood of the subreddit but also drills down into individual posts for more granular insights.

 ## User Experience